Join Our Community

 c/o Education Department

 Maine Historical Society

 489 Congress Street

 Portland, ME 04101

-Internships for high school, college and graduate students are available in the Brown Research Library and the Digital Projects department.
+Internships for high school, college, and graduate students are available in the Brown Research Library, and Museum, Digital Projects, and Education departments.
 Internships are defined as supervised practical training for a specified amount of time or number of hours.
-All internships are unpaid.
+All internships are unpaid, unless otherwise noted.
 Projects will vary according to individual needs and goals of the student and MHS.
-Traditionally, internships are offered in the fall, spring or summer but other arrangements may be available.
+Traditionally, internships are offered in the fall, spring, or summer but other arrangements may be available.

 Internships for college credit are available; however it is the responsibility of the applicant to make prior arrangements with their educational institution.
 Prospective interns should be advised that space is limited and positions are awarded on a first come, first serve basis.

 If you are interested in an internship with the Maine Historical Society, please fill out this online application form.

 Or mail a resume and cover letter to: